 It doesn’t happen very often, but I’ve seen it before.
 It is critical to ensure that your club can endure your strength.

-Buying an inexpensive low-cost driver, on the other hand, can be tough for a low handicap player.
+Buying an inexpensive low-cost driver, on the other hand, can be tough for a low-handicapped player.

 You can buy any driver on the market if your clubs are from Uncle Ted’s garage and your driver has a wooden shaft.

-This would be an excellent moment to get something that does not require as much investment as the most recent technology.
+This would be a perfect moment to get something that does not require as much investment as the most recent technology.
 Use it to make the game more enjoyable; there’s a reason Uncle Ted stashed those items in the garage!